AndresdPM/GaiaHub/README.md

 ## Installation

-At the moment, GaiaHub is offered as a python program that runs from your terminal.
+At the moment, GaiaHub is offered as a python code that runs locally in your machine.
 To install it, please clone this repository and run the installation script located inside the cloned folder.
-The installation will also attempt to install several python packages.
-If you do not want to modify your current python enviroment, we recommend creating a dedicated conda enviroment to install and run the program.
+The installation will check your current python environment and attempt to install or update the required python packages to run GaiaHub.
+We recommend creating a dedicated conda enviroment to install and run GaiaHub if you do not want to modify your current python environment.
+More information can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 $ ./git clone https://github.com/AndresdPM/GaiaHub.git